Liam-Ralph/pwrstat-gui/README.md

 You can compile the Python code using `compile.sh`, which uses PyInstaller inside a virtual environment.
 `compile.sh` has one flag:
  - -c \[Optional\] No arguments.
-If the flag is present, compile-venv will be removed prior to compilation.
+If the flag is present, PyInstaller files will be removed prior to compilation. with -cc, compile-venv will be removed.

 You can package the project using `package.sh`, which will also run `compile.sh` if you haven't already.